ivangfr/graalvm-quarkus-micronaut-springboot/simple-api/springboot-simple-api/README.md

 ### Development Mode

-- Open a terminal and navigate to the `graalvm-quarkus-micronaut-springboot/simple-api/springboot-simple-api` folder
+- Open a terminal and navigate to the `graalvm-quarkus-micronaut-springboot/simple-api/springboot-simple-api` folder.

-- Run the command below to start the application
+- Run the command below to start the application:
   ```bash
   ./mvnw clean spring-boot:run
   ```

-- A simple test can be done by opening a new terminal and running
+- A simple test can be done by opening a new terminal and running:
   ```bash
   curl -i "localhost:8080/api/greeting?name=Ivan"
   ```

-- To stop the application, press `Ctrl+C` in its terminal
+- To stop the application, press `Ctrl+C` in its terminal.

 ### Docker in JVM Mode

-- In a terminal, make sure you are inside the `graalvm-quarkus-micronaut-springboot/simple-api/springboot-simple-api` folder
+- In a terminal, make sure you are inside the `graalvm-quarkus-micronaut-springboot/simple-api/springboot-simple-api` folder.

-- Clean the target folder
+- Clean the target folder:
   ```bash
   ./mvnw clean
   ```

-- Run the script below to build the Docker image
+- Run the script below to build the Docker image:
   ```bash
   ./build-docker-images.sh
   ```

-- Run the following command to start the container
+- Run the following command to start the container:
   ```bash
   podman run --rm --name springboot-simple-api-jvm -p 9084:8080 \
     ivanfranchin/springboot-simple-api-jvm:latest
   ```

-- A simple test can be done by opening a new terminal and running
+- A simple test can be done by opening a new terminal and running:
   ```bash
   curl -i "localhost:9084/api/greeting?name=Ivan"
   ```

-- To stop and remove application container, press `Ctrl+C` in its terminal
+- To stop and remove application container, press `Ctrl+C` in its terminal.

 ### Docker in Native Mode

-- In a terminal, make sure you are inside the `graalvm-quarkus-micronaut-springboot/simple-api/springboot-simple-api` folder
+- In a terminal, make sure you are inside the `graalvm-quarkus-micronaut-springboot/simple-api/springboot-simple-api` folder.

-- Clean the target folder
+- Clean the target folder:
   ```bash
   ./mvnw clean
   ```

-- Run the script below to build the Docker image
+- Run the script below to build the Docker image:
   ```bash
   ./build-docker-images.sh native
   ```

-- Run the following command to start the container
+- Run the following command to start the container:
   ```bash
   podman run --rm --name springboot-simple-api-native -p 9085:8080 \
     ivanfranchin/springboot-simple-api-native:latest
   ```

-- A simple test can be done by opening a new terminal and running
+- A simple test can be done by opening a new terminal and running:
   ```bash
   curl -i "localhost:9085/api/greeting?name=Ivan"
   ```

-- To stop and remove application container, press `Ctrl+C` in its terminal
+- To stop and remove application container, press `Ctrl+C` in its terminal.